Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

-Most provincial governments have their own websites with procurement information.
-A prominent NGO looking out for the interests of companies participating in national, provincial, and municipal procurements is the Unión Argentina de Proveedores del Estado (UAPE).
-UAPE (https://www.uape.org.ar/ ) has a database of government procurements.
+Provinces conduct their procurement processes and most provincial governments have their own portals which list specific procurement information.
+A prominent NGO that follows national, provincial, and municipal procurements is the Unión Argentina de Proveedores del Estado (UAPE).
+UAPE has a database of government procurements.

 Procurement from Local Companies (“Buy Local” Regime)

-- National Program to Develop Suppliers - (PRODEPRO): The program aims to develop local suppliers in strategic sectors and to connect them with a global value chain to improve their competitiveness and incorporate new technologies.
+The National Program to Develop Suppliers (PRODEPRO) through Resolution 112/2020 aims to develop local suppliers in strategic sectors and to connect them with a global value chain to improve their competitiveness and incorporate new technologies.

 Preferences by Sector